department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/update-prefilled-information.md

 ### Radio button

-In cases where the information might be subject to change (especially mailing addresses), ask users if they want to save their changes to their VA Profile.
+In cases where the information might change frequently (like a temporary mailing address), ask users if they want to save their changes to their VA.gov profile.

 {% include component-example.html
   class="x2"